uwspstar/FullStack/MSSQL/readme.md

 - Temporary tables act like physical tables in many ways.
 You can create indexes and statistics on temporary tables.
 - Temporary tables are created in tempdb.
 - Even though the tables are instantiated in tempdb, they are backed by physical disk and are even logged into the transaction log.
+- the scope of any particular temporary table is the session in which it is created; meaning it is only visible to the current user.